10 Interesting Facts About The Indian Mangoes: Easy Mango Recipes

-- When you pass through the roads in rural areas, by train or by road, during April-May, you will be delighted to see the lined up Mango trees in the Mango Orchards with loads of Mangoes on it.
+When you pass through the roads in the rural areas of India, by the train or by the road, during the month of April-May, you will be delighted to see the lined up, Mango trees, in the Mango Orchards, with loads of Mangoes on it.

-- Summer season is synonymous with Mangoes in India.
-And the best part of Summers is perhaps this, that you get to enjoy this delicious, mouth watering fruit.
+The summer season is synonymous with Mangoes in India.
+And the best part of this season is perhaps this, that you get to enjoy this delicious, mouth watering fruit.

-- There are so many varieties grown in different parts of India, each one giving a competition to the other.
+There are many varieties grown in different parts of India, each one giving a competition to the other.

-- Some of the popular varieties are, Langda, Dussehri, Maldah, Alphanso, Safeda, Phajli, Kesar and many-many more.
+Some of the popular varieties of Indian mangoes are— Langda, Dussehri, Maldah, Alphanso, Safeda, Phajli, Kesar and many-many more.

 Did You Know?